hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	=cnt(B10:C99)

+One can refer to values in other cells directly by specifying the corresponding cell's address.

+	= 99/(100 + Zz99) * sum(A1:B10)

 NOTE that the =expressions are evaluated using pythons eval function.
 So basic python expressions can be evaluated as part of =expressions.

 NOTE: =expressions should only refer to other =expression cells and not text cells.

+### Looping

+If =expressions contain looping, i.e the =expression refering back to itself either directly and or through another cell in the chain of calculations required to find the cell's value.

+Then the program will trap such looping and Err tag the contents of all cells involved in the calculation.

+Currently THe program is coded to stop spreadsheet drawing when it traps a loop.
+So the screen wont refresh beyond the cell which triggered the looping.
+However as the cells involved in looping get error tagged, so when user interacts with the spreadsheet by say navigating around the cells or so, the screen will automatically refresh and all cells will be displayed, including the error tags.
+If there are more loops, then even they will get trapped and error tagged, and the above concept applies to them also.

+	However once all loops have been error tagged, the screen will again start showing all cells.

 ## Supported functions for =expressions